Espionage, Spies and Forensic Science

 Equipment and Techniques

 The onset of the book begins with early spies and how they entered the spy world.
 Some were coerced and flattered, while others were blackmailed due to compromising lifestyles.
 Each spy had a codename and specific roles to play, be they courier, caseworker, double agent, assassin, or even defector.
-Spies go back all the way to 400 BCE with Chinese general Sun-Tzu and thrived through the Renaissance era, Civil War, WWI, Revolutionary Russia, WWII till today.
+Spies go back all the way to 400 BCE with Chinese general Sun-Tzu and thrived through the Renaissance era, Civil War, WWI, Revolutionary Russia, and WWII till today.
 You’ll read about code breakers, special equipment, fake ids, spy houses, and an abundance of spy profiles.

-If you like gadgets, learn about cameras, from concealed to subminiature to necktie to lipstick to clocks to eyeglass cases to pinhole and so many more.
+If you like gadgets, learn about cameras, from concealed to subminiature to necktie to lipstick to clocks to eyeglass cases to pinholes and so many more.
 There are also a plethora of various surveillance items, communication devices, and concealed weapons that were used throughout the years.
 Now in modern times, spying has ventured into the tech world.
 If you are interested in becoming a spy, the back of the book divulges information on training and recruitment and what traits are necessary to carry out this line of work.
 There are hundreds of photos or real agents and the devices they used.
 It’s a great read.

 Forensic Science will share advanced scientific methods and knowledge to investigate crimes.
 These methods are used in crime scenes, laboratories, during autopsies, and more.
 The FBI, police, and courts of law all rely on forensic evidence to solve crimes and find guilty parties.